bitquery/graphql-docs/docs/Schema/Polygon/smartcontractevents.md

 # Smart Contract Events

-`smartContractEvents` type allows you to retrieve all events emitted by different smart contracts on Ethereum Blockchain.
+`smartContractEvents` type allows you to retrieve all events emitted by different smart contracts on Polygon Blockchain.

-Here's an exmaple query that retrieves 10 latest events from USDT smart contract from Ethereum Blockchain:
+Here's an exmaple query that retrieves 10 latest events from USDT smart contract from Polygon Blockchain:

 ```
 query {